kiliankoe/pyqdb-api/README.md

 Send a form-urlencoded request with the parameter `quote`.
 HTML entities are escaped on the server side, no need for that on the client.

+## Text message

+There's also the option of adding quotes via text message.
+This is however currently configured a bit more manually, so please contact me directly if you want access.

 ### Examples

 Check [example.py](https://github.com/kiliankoe/pyqdb-api/blob/master/example.py) for some sample interaction with the API